Gonzalez homers again in Astros' 10-1 win over Rangers (May 03, 2017) | FOX Sports

 TRAINER’S ROOM

-Astros: RHP Collin McHugh (elbow) will travel with the team to Anaheim for this weekend’s series and may start playing catch soon, manager A.J.
-Hinch said. … Triple-A Fresno 3B Colin Moran was placed on the seven-day DL, retroactive to May 1, and Tony Kemp was added to the active roster.
+Astros: RHP Collin McHugh (elbow) will travel with the team to Anaheim for this weekend’s series and may start playing catch soon, Hinch said.

 UP NEXT